dotnet/project-system/docs/opening-with-new-project-system.md

 ## C#/VB/F# Specifics

-### Our IVsProjectSystemSelector implementation
+### Our IVSProjectSelector implementation

-The implementation of our IVsProjectSystemSelector lives in the VS repo as it is associated with the older CSProj project system.
+The implementation of our IVSProjectSelector lives in the VS repo as it is associated with the older CSProj project system.
 However, the registry keys that actually associated the selector with the CSProj project system can be found in [ProjectSelectors.pkgdef](https://github.com/dotnet/project-system/blob/1aa6689827ba43e8cd7b9d29a6d15b3eabf6842c/setup/ProjectSystemSetup/ProjectSelectors.pkgdef); we only want the selector to be active when this project system is installed.

 ***NOTE:** The behaviors listed below are subject to change as we add support for more project types in the new project system.*